aeftimia/tlang/docs/introduction.rst

     print(list(select(Map({"": "select * from table"}))))
     print(list(select(Map({"": "from table select *"}))))

-At this point, you're probably wondering how Tlang is different from a parser generator framework that returns strings instead of parse trees.
+At this point, you're might be wondering how Tlang is different from a parser generator framework that returns strings instead of parse trees.
 Because the output of Tlang parsers shares the same type as its input string, Tlang parsers can be composed seamlessly.
 Compositions (in conjuction with lookaheads) can be